lagordamotoneta/KempLBAppDExtension/README.md

 # Kemp LB AppDynamics Custom Extension

-**Requirement:** To be able to monitor a Kemp Load Balancer where we cannot have an agent installed.
+**Requirement:** To be able to monitor a Kemp Load Balancer where we cannot have an AppDynamics agent installed.

-Kemp support offers an [API](https://support.kemptechnologies.com/hc/en-us/articles/203863435-RESTful-API#MadCap_TOC_4_1) that can communicate to the load balancer to obtain metrics:
+Kemp Support offers an [API](https://support.kemptechnologies.com/hc/en-us/articles/203863435-RESTful-API#MadCap_TOC_4_1) designed to allow remote access to the LoadMaster in a simple and consistent manner and obtain useful information about the status of the load balancer.

-A script was developed to make calls to the Statistics (stats) Kemp API.
-Refer the link for an overview of the [metrics](https://support.kemptechnologies.com/hc/en-us/articles/203863435-RESTful-API#MadCap_TOC_48_2) pulled by the

-The implemented solution was a [Custom AppDynamics Extension](https://docs.appdynamics.com/display/PRO45/Build+a+Monitoring+Extension+Using+Scripts) placed in the Machine Agent
+A script was developed to make calls to the [Statistics (stats) Kemp API](https://support.kemptechnologies.com/hc/en-us/articles/203863435-RESTful-API#MadCap_TOC_49_2) to obtain information and convert them into metrics readable by a [AppDynamics Monitoring Extension](https://docs.appdynamics.com/display/PRO45/Build+a+Monitoring+Extension+Using+Scripts) placed in an AppDynamics Machine Agent.

 The Extension Files provided and installed at <MachineAgentHome>/monitors are:
 * Function-LogWrite.ps1